Reeperto/Emcee/README.md

 ```

 ## ⚠️ Warning ⚠️
-Emcee is an exploration of networking and the minecraft protocol, and in its current state is doesnt do authentication, compresseion, and most behavior is hard coded.
-Furthermore much of the code is not tested thourougly so take caution in trusting its full correctness.
+Emcee is an exploration of networking and the minecraft protocol, and in its current state doesn't do authentication, compression, and most behavior is hard coded.
+Furthermore much of the code is not tested thoroughly, so take caution in trusting its full correctness.